 The check command validates that pgBackRest and the archive_command setting are configured correctly for archiving and backups.
 It detects misconfigurations, particularly in archiving, that result in incomplete backups because required WAL segments did not reach the archive.
 The command can be run on the database or the backup host.
-The command may also be run on the standby host, however, since pg_switch_xlog() cannot be performed on the standby, the command will only test the repository configuration.
+The command may also be run on the standby host, however, since pg switch xlog() / pg switch wal() cannot be performed on the standby, the command will only test the repository configuration.

-Note that pg_create_restore_point('pgBackRest Archive Check') and pg_switch_xlog() are called to force PostgreSQL to archive a WAL segment.
-Restore points are only supported in PostgreSQL >= 9.1 so for older versions the check command may fail if there has been no write activity since the last log rotation, therefore it is recommended that activity be generated by the user if there have been no writes since the last xlog switch before running the check command.
+Note that pg_create_restore_point('pgBackRest Archive Check') and pg_switch_xlog() / pg_switch_wal() are called to force PostgreSQL to archive a WAL segment.
+Restore points are only supported in PostgreSQL >= 9.1 so for older versions the check command may fail if there has been no write activity since the last log rotation, therefore it is recommended that activity be generated by the user if there have been no writes since the last WAL switch before running the check command.